Selfmate

-A selfmate is a chess problem in which White, moving first, must force Black to deliver checkmate within a specified number of moves against their will.
+A selfmate is a chess problem in which White, moving first, must force Black to deliver checkmate within a specified number of moves.
 Selfmates were once known as sui-mates.

 Example

 The problem shown is a relatively simple example.
 It is a selfmate in two by Wolfgang Pauly from The Theory of Pawn Promotion, 1912: White moves first and compels Black to deliver checkmate on or before Black's second move.

-If White can leave Black with no option but to play Bxg2#, the problem is solved.
+If White can leave Black with no option but to play Bxg2, the problem is solved.